nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 There are rumors that a table-based exception implementation lacks "predictable" performance and so should not be used for hard real-time systems.
-If these rumors are still true then the goto based exception handling should be preferred.
+If these rumors are still true then the goto-based exception handling should be preferred.